Former Yasuda Garden

 Transportaion

-7 minutes walk from Ryogoku Station on the Oedo line
+5-minute walk from Ryogoku Station on the Toei Oedo Line

 ※The written notice and information on this page are as of the date of publication.
 Please refer or confirm the latest information of each spot on individual introduced website.